-Postman API key management is available on Postman Enterprise plans.
+Postman API key management is available with Postman Enterprise plans.

 The Postman API enables you to integrate Postman into your development toolchain, but requires API keys to do so.
 Team Admins can manage the Postman API keys your team creates at scale, ensuring you maintain compliance and security across your organization.
 Teams can control the creation of API keys, their expiration dates, and revoke keys when needed.